End of World War II in Asia: The informal Japanese surrender

 On August 9, after the Nagasaki atomic bombing, shortly before midnight, Hirohito entered a meeting with his cabinet, where he said that he did not believe Japan could continue to fight the war.
 The next day, the Japanese Foreign Ministry transmitted to the Allies that they would accept the Potsdam Declaration.
 In the evening of August 14, Hirohito was recorded accepting the Potsdam Declaration at the NHK broadcasting studio.
 It would not be broadcast until the next day at noon.

 After the informal surrender

 Douglas MacArthur

 General Douglas MacArthur was the Supreme Commander for the Allied Powers, and as such had complete control over the occupation of Japan.
 He issued General Order No. 1 on August 17, which ordered all Japanese forces to unconditionally surrender to an Allied power in the Pacific, depending on the location.
-On August 30, General Douglas MacArthur arrived at Atsugi Air Base in Japan to begin the occupation of Japan by the Allied Powers.
+On August 30, MacArthur arrived at Atsugi Air Base in Japan to begin the occupation of Japan by the Allied Powers.